Skip to main content

 note

 When testing your script locally, you are using Vite.
 Vite is only transpiling Typescript files.
 It turns them into Javascript without doing any actual type checking.
-This is why you can have a working script locally and a failing build.
+This is why you can have a script working locally but failing to build.

 Checking the dist directory